How Judges Are Elected

 Before justices and judges can be appointed or elected to their positions, they must meet certain basic requirements, including citizenship and residency.

-All but magisterial district judges and Philadelphia Traffic Court judges must be members of the Bar of the Pennsylvania Supreme Court.
+All but magisterial district judges must be members of the Bar of the Pennsylvania Supreme Court.
 Judges are also subject to strict standards of conduct.

 Judicial elections occur in odd-numbered years.
 Justices and judges may serve an unlimited number of terms until they reach the mandatory retirement age of 75 and are retained or re-elected by the voters.
 Vacancies that exist before an election may be filed by gubernatorial appointment until an election is held.
 These selections are subject to Senate confirmation.

 Appellate court jurists